 Originally from the flatlands of central Illinois, Justin Hamm now lives near Mark Twain territory in Missouri.
 He is the founding editor of the museum of americana and the author of the chapbooks Illinois, My Apologies (RockSaw Press, 2011) and The Everyday Parade/Alone With Turntable, Old Records (Crisis Chronicles, 2013).
-Recent work has also been featured on the Indiefeed: Performance Poetry channel and nominated for the Best of the Net Anthology and the Pushcart Prize.
-Justin earned his MFA from Southern Illinois University Carbondale in 2005.
+Recent work has also been selected for the Stanley Hanks Memorial Poetry Prize from the St. Louis Poetry Center.

 Publications and Prizes